AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When performing unchecked deallocation of a controlled type, the
-:ada:`Finalization` procedure is called right before the actual memory for the
+:ada:`Finalize` procedure is called right before the actual memory for the
 controlled object is deallocated.

 Let's see a simple example: